joao-borrego/cripto/project/SP/README.md

 sudo chmod 0755 /root/certificates/sp.key
 ```

+Or generate the [keys] yourself.

 #### Setup Apache Virtual Hosts

-Create a directory in `/var/www/group9.csc.com/` to keep the `index.html`, this is the page that appears when the user lands in `https://sp.group9.csc.com` or `http://sp.group9.csc.com`.
+Create a directory in `/var/www/group9.csc.com/` to keep the main page where the user lands when accessing `https://sp.group9.csc.com` or `http://sp.group9.csc.com`.
 And also a directory to keep the protected resource, which will be accessed via `https://sp.group9.csc.com/resource` or `http://sp.group9.csc.com/resource`.

 ```
 sudo mkdir -p /var/www/group9.csc.com/public_html